ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 - **Orion Context Broker:** exposed in port 1026
 - **Cygnus:** exposed in port 5080
 - **STH Commet:** exposed in port 8666
-- **MongoDB*:* it is not exposed in any port, Internally uses port 27017.
+- **MongoDB:** it is not exposed in any port, Internally uses port 27017.

 In order to instantiate the image, a **new security group** must be configured in the **Access & Security** menu: